 Staci Riordan works with designers, manufacturers, retailers and entertainers, providing strategic, business and legal advice so they can achieve their goals.
 A pioneer in fashion law, Staci handles both transactional and litigation matters for companies of all sizes—from startups to publically traded multi-national companies.
-She is a partner in our Intellectual Property Counseling & Transactions practice and heads our Fashion Law team.

 I grew up in the fashion industry, was an executive at an apparel company and taught at a leading fashion industry institute—all prior to attending law school.
 My lifetime of experience in fashion is a potent tool for my clients.
 This experience has not only helped me succeed, but it assists my clients’ businesses thrive in a challenging, competitive and crowded market.